-- Using the target volume for backup purposes - Copying data from one volume group to a larger volume group for greater accessibility - Planning to use the data on the target volume to copy back to the base volume in case of a disabled snapshot (legacy) volume or failed snapshot (legacy) volume
+- Using the target volume for backup purposes - · Copying data from one volume group to a larger volume group for greater accessibility

 At other times, you might want to write additional data to the target volume.
 You can use the set volumeCopy command to reset the read/write permission for the target volume.